Aashhish/E-Commerce/README.md

 2. VS Code

 # Front End
-npm start to launch the frontend npm install to install node modules npm i axios to install axios npm i react-router-dom to install react router dom npm i reat-icons to install react icons npm i swiper to install swiper
+1.npm start to launch the frontend
+2.npm install to install node modules
+3.npm i axios to install axios
+4.npm i react-router-dom to install react router dom 5.npm i reat-icons to install react icons
+6.npm i swiper to install swiper
-After installing all these relaunch the frontend
+7.After installing all these relaunch the frontend

 # Back End
-npm run command to launch the BackEnd npm install to install node modules
+1.npm run command to launch the BackEnd
+2.npm install to install node modules